 - starting in a village.
-Participatory project and programme identification - \ exploratory learning about rural conditions generally - \ reversals and renewal for senior professionals and officials - \ natural resource assessment, agroecosystem analysis, appraisal for watershed development, etc - \ health and nutrition investigations and assessments - \ assessing and dealing with emergencies - \ identifying the priorities and criteria of a group (e.g. landless laborers, poor women, farmers etc) - \ topic and problems RRAs: investigating a topic or understanding the reasons for a problem why poor farmers do and don't plant trees, and which trees they would like to have; how poor people spend lump sums of money; home gardens and vitamin A; how people spend their time; historical changes in child-rearing practices; the non-adoption of an innovation; why some children do not go to school, or drop out; historical changes in diet; seasonal deprivation; migration; impact of a road...

-- \ identifying research priorities and initiating participatory research - \ academic research - \ preliminary investigations for questionnaire surveys - \ training and orientation (university and institute staff and students, NGO workers, Government staff etc), towards a culture of open learning in organisations - \ introducing local diversity in otherwise standardised programmes - \ timely information for government decision-making etc. etc.
+Participatory project and programme identification - exploratory learning about rural conditions generally - reversals and renewal for senior professionals and officials - natural resource assessment, agroecosystem analysis, appraisal for watershed development, etc - health and nutrition investigations and assessments - . assessing and dealing with emergencies - identifying the priorities and criteria of a group (e.g. landless labourers, poor women, farmers etc) - topic and problem RRAs: investigating a topic or understanding the reasons for a problem why poor farmers do and don't plant trees, and which trees they would like to have; how poor people spend lump sums of money; home gardens and vitamin A; how people spend their time; historical changes in child-rearing practices; the non-adoption of an innovation; why some children do not go to school, or drop out; historical changes in diet; seasonal deprivation; migration; impact of a road; the reality of a Government programme... - project and programme management monitoring, evaluation, reappraisal, ad hoc problem investigation... - identifying research priorities and initiating participatory research - academic research - preliminary investigations for questionnaire surveys - training and orientation (university and institute staff and students, NGO workers, Government staff etc), towards a culture of open learning in organisations - introducing local diversity in otherwise standardised programmes - timely information for government decision-making and you may well have others to add.

-Frontiers of RRA
+Some Frontiers of RRA

-- 1. Participatory Rural Appraisal - \ outsiders' attitudes and behaviour - \ participation by the poorer, and by women - \ resolving conflicts - \ avoiding expectations and dependence - \ people's maps, models, diagrams and quantification - combinations and sequences of methods(e.g. social mapping leading to wealth ranking, pie diagramming with seasonal analysis...) - \ people's own analysis and ideas - 2.
-Orientation, Training and Spread of RRA/PRA - \ legitimation of cost-effective methods in the face to conservative professionalism - \ which organisations NGOs, universities, institutes, Government departments? - \ how to combine scale, speed, quality control? - how to spread learning by doing, training trainers, field not classroom, people discovering for themselves, critical mass, sustainability? - \ obstacles how to overcome or bypass institutional; inertia, senior professionals who feel threatened?

-- how to liberate researchers, and nurture play, inventiveness creativity and learning? - 3.
-RRA/PRA in Government Organisations
+1. Participatory Rural Appraisal Approaches and Methods

+- outsiders' attitudes and behaviour

+- participation by the poorer, and by women

+- resolving conflicts

+- avoiding expectations and dependence

+- people's maps, models, diagrams and quantification

+- combinations and sequences of methods (e.g. social mapping leading to wealth ranking, pie diagramming with seasonal analysis...)
+(Sequential combinations, especially with mapping first, are proving powerful)

+- people's own analysis and ideas

+2. Orientation, Training and Spread of RRA/PRA

+- \star legitimation of cost-effective methods in the face to conservative professionalism - cost effective use of scarce trainers'time - how to combine scale, speed, quality control? - how to spread learning by doing, training trainers, field not classroom, people discovering for themselves, critical mass, sustainability? - obstacles how to overcome or bypass institutional inertia, senior professionals who feel threatened (especially in universities?) - \star how to liberate researchers, and nurture play, inventiveness creativity and learning?

+3. The Future of RRA/PRA

-In the long term, is this the big need and opportunity?
+In the long term, is the big need and opportunity the use of RRA/PRA in Government field organisation?
 For decentralisation, differentiation, and reversals for diversity?
-Is there a potential here?
-Is this a fringe phenomenon, a passing fad, or is it something that is coming to stay, grow and spread?